-Out of area places are very restricted: the School received 10 out of area applications for each out of area place available at Year 12 last year, with higher proportions in some performing arts subjects.
+Out of area places are very restricted: the School received 10 out of area applications for each out of area place available at Year 12 last year.
 Please note that candidates from outside the catchment area need to show exceptional merit to be offered a place; this criterion will be reflected in the decisions made at all stages of the admissions procedure, including the initial assessment of application forms, which would need to demonstrate the candidate's exceptional merit.